NGPVAN/job-descriptions/advertisements/ngpvan/software engineer.md

 ## Actual Minimum Requirements

-This is an entry-level position, though we do value (and will pay for) previous engineering experience.
+This is an entry-level position, though we do value previous engineering experience.

 ## What We're Looking For